 «Customer Name» may permanently remove a Specified Resource listed in section 2 of Exhibit A, consistent with the 5(b)/9(c) Policy on statutory discontinuance for permanent removal.
 If BPA makes a determination that «Customer Name»’s Specified Resource has met BPA’s standards for a permanent removal, then BPA shall revise Exhibit A accordingly.
 If «Customer Name» does not replace such resource with another Dedicated Resource, then «Customer Name»’s additional Firm Requirements Power purchases under this Agreement, as a result of such a resource removal, may be subject to additional rates or charges as established in the Wholesale Power Rate Schedules and GRSPs.

-3.5.6 Resource Additions for Annexed Loads(12/13/13 Version)
+3.5.7 Resource Additions for Annexed Loads

-If «Customer Name» acquires an Annexed Load after the Effective Date, «Customer Name» shall add Dedicated Resources to Exhibit A to serve amounts of such load for which «Customer Name» did not receive a CHWM addition pursuant to section 1.2.2 of Exhibit B. «Customer Name» shall serve such load with Dedicated Resources for the remainder of the Purchase Period during which «Customer Name» acquires such load. «Customer Name» may only purchase Firm Requirements Power at Tier 2 Rates to serve such Annexed Load amounts, if «Customer Name» has provided BPA with its election by a Notice Deadline for such power purchase at Tier 2 during the corresponding Purchase Period.
+If «Customer Name» acquires an Annexed Load after the Effective Date, «Customer Name» shall add Dedicated Resources to Exhibit A to serve amounts of such load for which «Customer Name» did not receive a CHWM addition pursuant to section 1.2.2 of Exhibit B. «Customer Name» shall serve such load with Dedicated Resources for the remainder of the Rate Period during which «Customer Name» acquires such load.
+For all Rate Periods after the Rate Period when «Customer Name» acquires an Annexed Load, «Customer Name» may serve such load with Dedicated Resources pursuant to «Customer Name»’s elections to apply Dedicated Resources or purchase Firm Requirements Power at Tier 2 Rates as stated in Exhibit C.

 END BLOCK and SLICE/BLOCK templates.